 14. How Much Fiber?

 Each serving of Patriot Power Greens has 2 grams of fiber.
-That's not too much considering the first ingredient in the product is inulin – which is a fiber!
+That's not too much considering the first ingredient in the product is inulin – which is a fiber.
+The amount is similar to other green drinks too.
 Fiber reduces inflammation.
 That's one of its benefits.
 This is ironic because one of the big claims for Power Greens is that it's supposed to lower inflammation.
-I wish this product had more fiber and less of the exotic ingredients most people – my opinion – don't need.

 - Bifidobacterium Longum